The Anxious-Avoidant Loop: Breaking the Most Common Toxic Dating Cycle

 The Subconscious Magnetism

-From a clinical standpoint, anxious and avoidant individuals attract each other because they subconsciously validate each other's deepest core wounds.
+From a clinical standpoint, anxious and avoidant individuals attract each other because they validate each other's core beliefs about intimacy.
+This is known as Self-Verification Theory.

 How to Break the Loop